 The leaders have big plans for Taaras.
 To begin with, they want all community members and stakeholders to know about the coalition.
 “In the government, the private sector and public sector, only some people know about Taaras.
 So we need to increase the Taaras coalition activity to include more departments, more stakeholders.
 We will reach all of them”, a leader from Dindigul explained.
 Leaders from Tiruppur want to bring Taaras into the sphere of politics, and contest in local elections to bring sex worker issues to the forefront.
 While Taaras has been working well on a regional level, the leaders want to build its presence at the state and national level too.

-When I asked about the future, the leaders explained, “Now Taaras is a small plant, but it will grow into a big tree.”
+When I asked about the future, the leaders explained, “Now Taaras is a small plant, but it will grow into a big tree and who is the porn “star” in sucked off by gorgeous ebony teen.”
 Having seen what the Taaras coalition has achieved within its first 18 months of operation, and knowing the drive and passion of the leaders behind it, I’m inclined to agree.

 With inputs from Kallan Gowda, National Coordinator, Taaras Coalition.